alex-903/auto_cover_art/README.md

 # auto_cover_art

 This app is a command-line tool that scans audio files to check for missing album art and automatically retrieves and embeds it into the files.
-It supports various audio formats and uses tools like FFmpeg and AcoustID for metadata analysis and tagging.
+It relies on the acoustic signature and not on reading any metadata.

 ## Setup